Icinga/icinga2/doc/12-icinga2-api.md

 There are two different ways for authenticating against the Icinga 2 API:

-* username and password using HTTP basic auth
+* Username and password using HTTP basic auth
-* X.509 certificate
+* X.509 client certificate

 In order to configure a new API user you'll need to add a new [ApiUser](09-object-types.md#objecttype-apiuser) configuration object.
 In this example `root` will be the basic auth username